SMccarrick/star-wars-app/README.md

 ## A React App Created Using The Star Wars API

-In this app I will be creating a React App using an api.
+This React project uses an API to show information about the Star Wars films.

 ## API Link

 https://swapi.co/

-## Dev run
+## To Run the project

+- Clone repo

-Use npm start to run app.
+- npm start to start a dev build.